The Seahawks defense, once a source of pride, is now a complete embarrassment

 Carroll called a blitz on that play, which the Bills picked up easily.
 Sunday’s humiliation wasn’t just on the Seahawks players, it was on everyone on the field.

 Some might point to Seattle quarterback Russell Wilson’s four turnovers (two interceptions, two fumbles) as a key reason for Sunday’s defeat, but that isn’t the case.
-The Seahawks, which came into the contest scoring a league-best 34.3 points per game, still hung 34 on the scoreboard.
+The Seahawks, who came into the contest scoring a league-best 34.3 points per game, still hung 34 on the scoreboard.

 The defensive deficiencies that have plagued Seattle all year damned them in Orchard Park, New York, as Allen finished with 415 yards on 31-of-38 passing.
 And this tale of a nonexistent “D” is beginning to look like a never-ending story.